kang7734/MEME__/README.md

 # MEME:Multi-Encoder Multi-Expert framework with data augmentation for video retrieval
 (January 25, 2023) First Version

+##X-CLIP, CLIP4Clip has their own License and we applied MEME and GPS on top of the code provided by the baseline models.

 The implementation of paper

 This is the PyTorch code of the MEME.
 The code has been tested on PyTorch 1.7.1.